Saveurs-saisonnieres/Saveurs-saisonnieres/serveur/README.md

 # Ruby On Rails + PostgreSQL

 ### Make sure you have Ruby and Rails, installed on your system.
+To use all the features you will need a MailJet acount, Stripe account and an AWS account with S3

+Don't forget to save all your keys in an .env file

 ## Version
 * Ruby version: 3.2.2